 Welcome to Mindspawn’s web portal.
 Note the links to the left for various parts of the site, like Spawnings (Mindspawn’s Blog), records and videos, as well as the social media icons which will direct you to various places to find Mindspawn “stuff” including music (at Bandcamp, Soundcloud, and iTunes), rants (twitter and tumblr), and other fun and groovy things….
-There’s an audio player at the bottom that has a sampling of Mindspawn sounds, including a fun Halloween track, Mad Organist’s Mansion, to listen to….
-Enjoy.
+There’s an audio player at the top and bottom that have a sampling of Mindspawn sounds to listen to….
+Hell, listen to both players at once and create your own Mindspawn mashup… Enjoy.

 New music released by Raubbau, the second collaboration album from Coph Nia and Mindspawn is now available via mail order from ant-zen and online through iTunes, eMusic, beatport, Bandcamp, and Google Play.